Heaters Heaters — Electric Pool Heaters: Types, Costs & Installation Guide

 Are there electric options for heating my pool water?

-I'm looking into heating options for my 20,000 gallon inground pool and getting conflicting information.
+I woke up to three completely different electric pool heater recommendations for my 20,000 gallon inground pool and now I'm more confused than ever.
 Some pool stores are pushing gas heaters hard, saying they're the only real option, but I don't have a gas line to my equipment pad and running one would be expensive.
 My neighbor mentioned something about electric heaters but wasn't sure if they actually work well.
 I've been researching online but getting mixed messages about whether electric pool heaters are even a viable option.
 Are electric pool heaters a real thing that actually work, or am I stuck having to run a gas line?

 Quick Answer